Marclie/SuaveStateScanner/README.md

-maxPan = None          # maximum pivots of stencil width stateBounds = None     # bounds for states to use pntBounds = None       # bounds for points to use propBounds = None      # bounds for properties to use sweepBack = False       # whether to sweep backwards across points after reordering forwards eBounds = None         # bounds for energies to use eWidth = None          # width for valid energies to swap with current state at a point
+maxPan = None          # maximum pivots of stencil width stateBounds = None     # bounds for states to use pntBounds = None       # bounds for points to use propList = None      # bounds for properties to use sweepBack = False       # whether to sweep backwards across points after reordering forwards eBounds = None         # bounds for energies to use eWidth = None          # width for valid energies to swap with current state at a point